kundan0008000/kundan0008000/README.md

 ## 📂 Featured Projects

 ### **1. Tip Calculator**
-A feature-rich Tip calculator platform where users can create, manage, Bill amount,Tip Percentage Find the total amount and explore calculator with a responsive and user-friendly UI.
+A feature-rich Tip calculator platform where users can create, manage, Bill amount,Tip Percentage ,Find the total amount and explore calculator with a responsive and user-friendly UI.
 - **Tech Stack**: HTML,CSS, JAVASCRIPT

 ### **2. Drone Innovation Project**